joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_load_libraries.md

 cetera.

-Amazingly, almost all of R’s machine learning functionality as well as the entire concept of tidily working with data with pipes as well as the perenially amazing ggplot2 are all libraries written by *other* people beyond the base R team\!
+Amazingly, almost all of R’s machine learning functionality as well as the entire concept of tidily working with data with pipes *as well as* the perenially amazing ggplot2 are all libraries written by *other* people beyond the base R team\!
+R is infinitely extensible and adaptable.
+You will never be stuck with a static set of closed source functions that may not be updated if you don’t shell out hundreds of dollars as with SAS.

 # How do I use a library?